sahlaouiahmed/Student-Gradebook/README.md

 This project aims to streamline the process of student evaluation, making it easier for educators to track and analyze student performance.

+You can access the live version of the application at the following link: [Student Gradebook App](https://student-gradebook-d718e2d334b6.herokuapp.com/)

 ## Features
 1. User-Friendly Data Entry:
     * Allows users to input student names, surnames, and grades in various subjects.